jonathanwider/DLWP-eval-extremes/README.md

 The repository documents code for _"Validating Deep-Learning Weather Forecast Models on Recent High-Impact Extreme Events"_ by  Olivier C. Pasche, Jonathan Wider, Zhongwei Zhang, Jakob Zscheischler, and Sebastian Engelke [[link](https://doi.org/10.1175/AIES-D-24-0033.1)].
 We focus on the analyses conducted for our case studies and don't provide details on how the AI models were run - we built on the code released by the respective modeling groups, see [section "Prediction models"](#prediction-models).

 ## Caveats
-This preliminary version lacks the code and data to produce Figures 3 and A1 in the paper.
+This preliminary version lacks the code and data to reproduce Figures 3 and A1 in the paper.
 We will create a complete and tagged version in the near future.

 ## Setup
 We provide two environment files: `eval_env.yml` is the file we used to create the environment, and `eval_log.yml` was made with `conda env export` to provide the exact version we used.